petersimeth/Server-configuration/README.md

 # Server-configuration
-Tracking installed software and config of the IT Infrastructure
+Tracking installed software and configuration of the IT Infrastructure